 |Henry M. Goldman School of Dental Medicine||School of Public Health|

 Nothing!
 The super unsubsidized loan is the additional amount of federal loans available to health professions students. top

 The annual amount available is calculated based on your school (or discipline) and enrollment term.
 Please read page 2 of the Direct Loan Processing Request form at www-staging.bumc.bu.edu/osfs/webforms for specific loan amounts. top

 Print out the award and accept, decline or reduce each amount individually.
-You cannot do this via the Student Link. top
+This process cannot be completed via the Student Link. top

-We can process federal aid at any point during the school year, but if you are using federal funds to pay for tuition, you will need to apply at least one month before the payment deadline.
-Contact us for more information. top
+Federal aid can be processed at any point during the school year, but if you are using federal funds to pay for tuition, you will need to apply at least one month before the payment deadline. top

 Log on to the Student Link, go to “Money Matters”.
 From there, you can request a refund.
 Enter your bank information, and funds will be deposited directly into your account. top

 Since you may need funds immediately for living expenses, we provide an interest-free Credit Advance (CA) that enables a check to be issued in approximately three to five business days for a maximum of two months living expenses.
 You are eligible for a CA ONLY if you are officially registered and you have sufficient loans approved for disbursement to repay the advance.
 This interest-free short-term CA is charged to your student account. top